13 Transforming data

 #> # A tibble: 5 × 5

 In this example, we used the R function paste() to combine the three variables year, month, and day, into a single character variable.
 Note that the assignment to a new variable was signaled by the operator =, rather than R’s typical assignment operator <-.
-As new variables are added to the right of a table (as its last column), we added the select() function to re-order variables (and remove the ones not needed here).
-When actually working with dates and times later, we can use dedicated R functions for parsing date and time variables into variables that represent dates or date-times (see Chapter 10: Dates and times).
+To make our example clear, we used the select() function to remove all variables not needed for this illustration.
+In most real-world settings, we would not remove all other variables, but rather add new variables to the existing ones (and occasionally use select() to re-order them).
+Note also that, when actually working with dates and times later, we would not transform date values into text objects.
+Instead, we use R functions for parsing date and time variables into dedicated variables that represent dates or date-times (see Chapter 10: Dates and times).

 As with the other dplyr verbs, we can compute several new variables in one mutate() command by separating them by commas.
 If we wanted to get rid of the old variables, we could immediately remove them from the data by using transmute():